 Maximizer - A Potent Enzyme Formula

-Each vegetarian capsule contains four different types of enzymes to digest proteins, three types for digesting fibers, a powerful enzyme for digesting fats and oils, two types that reduce starches, and six types of enzymes for sugars, grains and dairy products.
+Each vegetarian capsule contains four different types of enzymes to digest proteins, four types for digesting fibers, a powerful enzyme for digesting fats and oils, two types that reduce starches, and six types of enzymes for sugars, grains and dairy products.

-Maximizer can help you restore your body's natural enzyme levels and help you maximize your energy level, feel better and give you a much better chance of staying healthy and disease free.
+Maximizer can help you maintain your body's natural enzyme levels and help you maximize your energy level, feel better and give you a much better chance of staying healthy and disease free.
 Maximizer works in a wide range of pH environments.
 Below is a list of major enzymes and their function: